-The Southeast Asia Research Group (SEAREG) was established in 2013 to highlight the best new research by young social scientists working on Southeast Asian politics, and to establish a network of scholars in political science and allied disciplines who are working at the forefront of Southeast Asian studies in North America.
+The Southeast Asia Research Group (SEAREG) was established in 2013 to highlight the best new research by young social scientists working on Southeast Asian politics, and to establish a network of scholars in political science and allied disciplines who are working at the forefront of Southeast Asian studies.
 The conveners of SEAREG are committed to a model of Southeast Asian social sciences that emphasizes the complementarity of discipline, method, and area knowledge.

 We are excited to announce that five of the 2018 Young Southeast Asia Fellows will present their work at the upcoming meeting at Georgetown University (May 31 – June 2, 2018): Sebastian Dettman (Government, Cornell), Dotan Haim (Political Science, UC San Diego), Carmen J. Ho (2017-18 Takemi Associate, Harvard; Political Science, Toronto), Rachel Jacobs (Political Science, UW-Madison), and Alexandre Pelletier (Political Science, Toronto)!
 Please click here for more information and links to their profiles.
 Come hear them present their work at the upcoming SEAREG meeting in Georgetown (May 31 – June 2).

 The second Public Intellectuals workshop was held from February 19-20 at Duke University.
 A new feature of this program was the interactive interview in which participants were placed into a studio setting with full lights, microphones, and cameras and asked about their research as though engaged in a live Q&A by a news organization.
 The remainder of the group watched in real time from another room and was able to provide helpful comments upon the interviewee’s return.
 Details about registration for the third workshop will be announced on this page.